Skip to content

 The optimal approach to developing web-apps or micro-services using Synalinks involves building REST APIs and deploying them.
 You can deploy these APIs locally to test your system or on a cloud provider of your choice to scale to millions of users.

 For this purpose, you will need to use FastAPI, a Python library that makes it easy and straightforward to create REST APIs.
-If you use the default backend, the DataModel will be compatible with FastAPI as their both use Pydantic.
+If you use the default backend, the DataModel will be compatible with FastAPI as they both use Pydantic.

 Project structure